daihocmo/learn-vietnamese/docs/routine.md

 Your **passive listening** fills in the gaps where you otherwise wouldn't be doing Vietnamese.

-### Stage: 100-page Yotsubato! challenge
+### Stage: 100-page Doraemon challenge

 From today until the 30th day.
-I want you to challenge yourself to read 100 pages of the よつばと！ manga.
+I want you to challenge yourself to read 100 pages of the Doraemonmanga.

-よつばと！ is a great slice of life manga that features furigana (alphabet on the top of kanji).
+Doraemon is a great slice of life manga that has been translated into many languages, including Vietnamese.

 Manga are tricky to look up words on because they are essentially, text on images.

-But there are many tools out there that make this process easier.

-There is a particularly crazy one known as *mokuro* that turns the manga into a HTML page.

-The text bubbles turn into text you can actually use Yomichan on, just like a normal web page!

-よつばと！ has some non-standard ways of writing words that make it tricky to use a dictionary with.
-Such as そう being written as そー

-This "ー" is not the kanji 一 (one).
-It is actually a vowel elongation mark.

-It is known as "長音" (ちょうおん).
-The kanji of this mean long, sound!.

-とー would be とう. びー would be びい. etc.

-I have made a Yotsubato reading helper to help you with words like these.

-**Everything you need is in this .zip file: [(Download)](https://mega.nz/file/JRxmAZyA#qfHSC-gjBxkumlELYrP6oIz3-p_dZka0Dgg4q1eTbEo)**

-*Note: A typo I made in the reading helper: おいてくぞ is actually おいていくぞ, not おいておくぞ*

-Vietnamese manga is in vertical text.
-This means the text is read **downwards** from the **rightmost** line to the **leftmost** line.
+But you can just type out words and look them up using Yomitan.

 **Q: So, what will I need to be doing from today until the 30th day?**